 “Jaymie, you are a wasted talent.” ….
-A statement from a family friend, who I reconnected with around 10 years ago.
-The person’s intentions were well-meaning.
+One day around 12 years ago, this came to me as statement from an old family friend… The person’s intentions were well-meaning.
 The statement came from a place of admiration for my artistic talents but also a concern.

 The energy and symbolism behind these words have been a common thread throughout my life.
 A thread or belief, which is about “never feeling good enough”….which then leads into a deeper feeling of shame.

 In our modern world, there is much pressure and expectation to achieve through our mind or body.
 I’ve touched on this subject several times in earlier posts.
 In this post, I want to address this growing pressure, which is affecting our young people and what we need to focus on – if we choose a path of healing and transformation.

 The fact is, in our modern world people judge success externally, like being “well known” …making a lot of money… owning or accumulating material possessions…. youtube and social media popularity,… flying here and there around the world… being physically attractive and fit… or being “driven”, motivated, positive or always “busy”.

 In my own life, the pressure I have felt to achieve and appear perfect on the outside has challenged me to redefine what success really means.
 In my early twenties, I realised that society’s definition of success and perfection would never fit who I truly am and the only way I could find real happiness and fulfillment was to follow the guidance of my own heart and soul.